dmlc/xgboost/doc/faq.rst

 and use less resources to complete the task (thus with less communication and chance of failure).

 To achieve these, we decide to reuse the optimizations in the single node XGBoost and build the distributed version on top of it.
-The demand of communication in machine learning is rather simple, in the sense that we can depend on a limited set of APIs (in our case rabit).
+The demand for communication in machine learning is rather simple, in the sense that we can depend on a limited set of APIs (in our case rabit).
 Such design allows us to reuse most of the code, while being portable to major platforms such as Hadoop/Yarn, MPI, SGE.
 Most importantly, it pushes the limit of the computation resources we can use.

 ****************************************
 How can I port a model to my own system?
 ****************************************
-The model and data format of XGBoost is exchangeable, which means the model trained by one language can be loaded in another.
+The model and data format of XGBoost are exchangeable, which means the model trained by one language can be loaded in another.
 This means you can train the model using R, while running prediction using Java or C++, which are more common in production systems.